 “Will you be my wife forever?” he asked me as we made breakfast for the second time.
 “Of course” I answered.
 I have never felt happier.
 We both agreed it was the best day of our lives besides our wedding day.

 Later, a familiar song came on the radio and I called Sean over excitedly.
-We faced each other to slow dance like we had been the previous day and when the lyrics started we both began to sing.
+We faced each other to slow dance like we had been the previous day when we re-enacted our unforgettable 6 th grade sock-hop slow dance, and when the lyrics started we both began to sing.
 We both knew every word to Tim McGraw’s ‘Live Like You Were Dying’.
 It was such a special moment and we have both said since then that we will always treasure it.
 It is meaningful to us.
 We experienced the most freedom we have ever had together, the most freedom he has had in over 14 years.
 The best thing to do was embrace it and literally live as if we will never get to do it again.
 To make every moment count.

 Sean’s note says: In this same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.
 Ephesians 5:28